How can I tell when OmniFocus has been syncing?

-On iOS, drag down from near the top of the OmniFocus home screen to reveal the secret bar (on iPhone), or drag down on the home sidebar (iPad and iPhone 6 Plus) to reveal the secret bar.
-From here, tap Settings ▸ Last Synced to view the Sync Log.
+In OmniFocus 3 on your iPhone or iPad, navigate to the Home screen and tap the Settings icon.
+In OmniFocus 2, swipe down on the OmniFocus home screen to reveal the secret bar and tap Settings (on iPhone), or drag down on the home sidebar (iPad and iPhone Plus) to reveal the secret bar, then tap Settings.
+From the Settings, scroll down to the Sync category and tap Last Synced to view the Sync Log.
 On Mac, from the Menu Bar go to **OmniFocus ▸ Preferences ▸ Synchronization ▸ Show Sync Details ▸ Log.
 This log records every sync OmniFocus has made, and what type of operation triggered that sync.

 Why did I get a message asking to “Replace your database and start syncing”?

 OmniFocus’ sync system is designed so that each device has a full copy of your database in the form of a list of changes to your actions.
 Before compacting those changes, OmniFocus waits to make sure that all other devices connected to the same sync account has seen them (this is why it’s important to sync all your devices regularly).
 When one client gets out of date, all the others have to hold onto all intermediate changes until the left-behind client syncs again.

 If one client in your sync list doesn’t sync for an extended period of time (21 days or more), eventually it will become incompatible with the sync database - meaning, there’s too much of a difference between the device database (in this example, the device where you’re seeing the message) and the sync database for OmniFocus to automatically compare and consolidate the differences.
 To prevent this message from occurring in the future, you’ll want to ensure that each of your devices is syncing consistently.
 Once in a blue moon this message can appear even if you’ve been syncing regularly - often if something changes with your sync settings, or if you undergo a major OS upgrade.